Warren Road Pupil Premium Statement

 - Low aspirations.

 At Warren Road we will aim to use the Premium to fund those activities/interventions which we consider to be the most effective in raising the achievement of disadvantaged pupils.
-Research on the impact of different strategies including work undertaken by the Sutton Trust and Ofsted is used to shape the school’s provision.
+Research on the impact of different strategies including work undertaken by the Education Endowment Fund and Ofsted is used to shape the school’s provision.

 Effective strategies include: